 The term “coastal” wicker is somewhat ambiguous in that it could potentially be found in an island retreat or a shabby chic beach cottage.
 In a more refined sense, coastal wicker furniture can also be quite traditional in their styling.
 Blending relaxed and tailored designs or perhaps a mix of the exotic with the organic.
 In many cases, coastal refers to “American”.
 Although here at Wicker Home & Patio Furniture, we offer an expanded range that will take you from the British Isles and Spice Islands to Atlantic coastlines, the South Seas and deep into the Caribbean.
 The lines do blur quite often when it comes to what exactly is traditional coastal furniture.

-Timeless And Always Popular Coastal Wicker Furniture
+Timeless And Always Popular Coastal Furniture

 One overpowering concept in coastal wicker is that it remains timeless and is always popular.
 Many other styles may ebb and flow, but rattan and other natural materials used in today’s manufacturing, will always be around whether they are integrated as single pieces or if they fill an entire home for a coordinated look.
 Another overriding theme in coastal furnishings is that they should be available for both indoors and outside.
 We are pleased to offer a premium range of all-weather wicker furnishings for traditional enthusiasts who want to expand their living and dining spaces to patios, decks and at poolside.
-Our featured coastal wicker also includes traditional selections rated for both residential and commercial uses.
+Our featured coastal outdoor wicker dining chairs, seating collections also includes traditional selections rated for both residential and commercial uses.

 Traditional coastal wicker furniture sets a mood, sometimes as a getaway but not always as a beach theme.
 Even in city settings, the formalities of classic designs are still about relaxation and an invitation for everyone to feel comfortable.
-Sofas, loveseats, easy chairs, rockers and gliders create that ambiance while dining tables and chairs are equally welcoming.
+Sofas, loveseats, wicker chairs, rockers and gliders create that ambiance while dining tables and dining chairs are equally welcoming.
 Accent pieces such as coffee tables and side tables are also essential to achieve this appeal.

 American coastal wicker tends to be lighter in both design and colors.
 Natural hues along with whites, honeys and whitewash are always in style.
 Framework tends to be open as well, with such classic features as rattan stick spindling that keeps cooling breezes flowing.
 Basic basket patterns are denser in their weaves, but they also tend to utilize narrower rattan fibers that are less obtrusive.
 Classic wicker furniture also tends to completely cover framework with such features as wrapped legs and ball or egg feet.
 Other graceful appointments include aprons around bases as well as high backs.
 While less ornate than earlier periods, American coastal wicker still carries a gracious air, influenced by plantation owners and wealthy industrialists of the late 1800s and early 1900s.